luapower/luapower-all/nw.md

 on them and then call `win:show()`, otherwise you will not catch any events that trigger before you set up the event handlers (sometimes that includes the `repaint()` event so you will be showing a non-painted window).

+### Hitting undefined behavior

+One of the goals of this library is to reduce undefined behavior, but there will always be corner cases that are not covered.
+If your app behaves differently when ported to another platform, please file up a bug report.
+Even for contradictory situations (like seetting a minimum size constraint that is larger than the maxium size constraint) there should be a single answer for all platforms, even if that answer is arbitrary.

 ## Getting Involved